laurimba/laurimba/README.md

 <p align="center">──── ୨୧ ────</p><br/>

 <pre align="center">
-  p.s. all my repositories are private right now to avoid plagiarism, since they are all university projects, sorry!! i'll create public repositories in the future :p
+  p.s. most of my repositories are private right now to avoid plagiarism, as they are mostly university projects, sorry !! more public repositories coming soon :p
 </pre>